AreaLayer/Intra-Lightning/README.md

 ## Security

 The code is in rapid developement and testnet.
-For security reasons use small amounts.
+For security reasons use small amounts and use with caution.

 ## Contribution